CFEL-CMI/cmistark/doc/user-guide.rst

 .. todo:: Add links to (both, CPC and arXiv) full references in references.rst
-          for the above documentation; the above lines should also contain the (one) title. make sure it is obvious that it is two copies of the same paper.
+          for the above documentation; the above lines should also contain the (one) title.
+Make sure it is obvious that it is two copies of the same paper.

 General usage
 -------------

+.. todo:: Please provide a full example.
+I.e., provide example command to
+          calculate, plot, and print the Stark curves of, let's say, water and provide the example output (graphic and ASCII output) of the plot/print into this documentation.

 cmistark_calculate_energy
 -------------------------